Kosovo Police

-The Kosovo Police (Albanian: Policia e Kosovës) is the national policing law enforcement agency of Kosovo.
+The Kosovo Police (Policia e Kosovës; Косовска Полиција) is the national law enforcement agency of Kosovo.
 It was established in 1999 and took its current form with the 2008 police law.
-It consists of five departments and eight regional directorates and is represented at the political level by the Ministry of Internal Affairs and Public Administration of the Republic of Kosovo.
+It consists of five departments and eight regional directorates and is represented at the political level by the ministry of internal affairs.

 History

 After the end of the Kosovo War, policing in Kosovo was conducted by the United Nations Interim Administration Mission in Kosovo (UNMIK) and KFOR.
 According to the UN Security Council Resolution 1244, UNMIK had a mandate to establish a new police force in Kosovo, and in the meantime, to maintain civil law and order.

 The predecessor of the Kosovo Police, the Kosovo Police Service (KPS; Shërbimi Policor i Kosovës) was established on 6 September 1999, with the admission of the first 176 cadets of the KPS into the Police School of Vushtrria.
 The school was renovated by the Organization for Security and Co-operation in Europe (OSCE), which additionally trained the first cadets, establishing a training regime based on Western standards.
 KPS was subordinated to UNMIK and the UNMIK police commissioner retained command authority over both the international police and KPS.
 Its name was chosen by the first international police commissioner in Kosovo, Sven Frederiksen.

 In February 2008, after Kosovo declared its independence, the force became a governmental agency of the Government of the Republic of Kosovo and was renamed the Kosovo Police (KP; Policia e Kosovës).
-The Kosovo Police is overseen by Kosovo's Ministry of the Interior and its mandate is regulated by the Constitution and the law on police.
+The Kosovo Police is overseen by Kosovo's Ministry of the Interior (Kosovo) and its mandate is regulated by the Constitution and the law on police.

 A member of the Kosovo Police holds the flag of the agency.

 The Kosovo Police has grown steadily since 1999, and in 2004 reached its planned full size of nearly 7,000 officers.
 As of 2018, it had around 8,721 employees, with roughly 8,000 of them being police officers, and the remainder either civilian staff or police cadets.
 The police aims to represent the ethnic representation of the population it serves, with ethnic minorities (Serbs, Bosniaks, Roma, Turks, and Gorani) making up about 10% of its membership, with the remaining 90% being ethnic Albanians.

 In November 2022, during the 2022–2023 North Kosovo crisis, around 300 Serb policemen in the north of Kosovo resigned en masse as a form of protest against the ban on Serbian car plates by the Kosovo Government, leaving the north with effectively no active police force.
 The Kosovo government reacted by temporarily replacing the resignees with Albanian policemen, which resulted in protests by the local Serb population.
 The Kosovo Police responded by opening a call for applications for ethnic minorities to replace the resignees.